andreeaiosip/click-a-book/README.md

 #### Design wireframes / mock-ups:

-At the beginning of the  project, the ideas a bit more complex, but I downsized it, so I can meet the submission deadline.
+At the beginning of the  project, the idea was a bit more complex, but I downsized it, so I can meet the submission deadline.

 Click on the below links to see the wireframes or you can view them in the  [wireframes](/documentation/wireframes) folder.